Worship of heavenly bodies: Judaism

 The Hebrew Bible contains repeated reference denouncing astrolatry.
 Deuteronomy 4:19, 17:3 contains a stern warning against worshipping the Sun, Moon, stars or any of the heavenly host.
 Relapse into worshipping the host of heaven (i.e. the stars) is said to have been the cause of the fall of the Kingdom of Judah in II Kings 17:16.
 King Josiah in 621 BCE is recorded as having abolished all kinds of idolatry in Judah, but astrolatry continued in private (Zephaniah 1:5; Jeremiah 8:2, 19:13).
 Ezekiel 8:16 describes sun-worship practised in the court of the Temple of Jerusalem, and Jeremiah 44:17 says that even after the destruction of the Temple, women in particular insisted on continuing their worship of the "Queen of Heaven".

 Christianity

 Augustine of Hippo criticized sun- and star-worship in De Vera Religione (37.68) and De civitate Dei (5.1–8).
 Pope Leo the Great also denounced astrolatry and the cult of Sol Invictus, which he contrasted with the Christian Nativity of Jesus.

 Manichaeism

-In The Book of Giants, one of the canonical seven treatises in Manichaeism also known from Jewish intertestamental literature, the Grigori (egrēgoroi) beget giant, half-demon offspring with human women.
-In the Middle Persian version of the Book of Giants they are referred to as kʾw, while in the Coptic Kephalaia as gigas.
-In accordance with some interpretations of Genesis 6:1–4, the giant offspring became the ancient tyrannic rulers over mankind, until overthrown by the angels of punishment.
-Nonetheless, these demons are still active in the microcosm, such as Āz and Āwarzōg.

-Views on stars (abāxtarān) are thus mixed.
+In Manichaeism, views on stars (abāxtarān) are mixed.
 On one hand, they are regarded as light particles of the world soul fixed in the sky.
 On the other hand, stars are identified with powers hindering the soul from leaving the material world.
 The Third Messenger (Jesus) is said to have chained up demons in the sky.
 Their offspring, the nephilim (nĕf īlīm) or asrestar (āsarēštārān), Ašqalūn and Nebrō'ēl in particular, play instrumental roles in the creation of Adam and Eve.
-According to Manichaeism, the Watchers, known as angels in Jewish lore, are not considered angels but demons.